jsapps-io/pxh-chrome/README.md

 ###Triggering "Chromeless" Mode
 To trigger "chromeless" mode, which hides the drawer, drawer toggle, navigation, and login module, simply:

+1. Replace the `pxh-chromeful` class on your `<body>` element with `pxh-chromeless`
-* Remove the markup for `pxh-drawer` and `pxh-view-header-toggle` from your HTML file
+1. Remove the markup for `pxh-drawer`, `pxh-view-header-toggle` and `pxh-overlay` from your HTML file (we're not showing it so we don't need it)
-* Remove all `@lg` and `@md` responsive classes from `pxh-view-header` and `pxh-view`
-* Remove the `<script>` tag for `pxh-chrome.js` (`pxh-chrome.js` is not required for chromeless view, as the JavaScript is only necessary for managing drawer state between breakpoints, page refreshes and toggle events... if there's no drawer, there's no need for JavaScript!)
+1. Remove the `<script>` tag for `pxh-chrome.js`
+  * `pxh-chrome.js` is not required for chromeless view, as the JavaScript is only necessary for managing drawer state between breakpoints, page refreshes and toggle events... if there's no drawer, there's no need for JavaScript!

 ##Browser Support
 pxh-chrome is tested in the most recent major releases of Chrome, Firefox, Safari, and Internet Explorer (IE11 and IE Edge).

-##Distribute pxh-chrome
+##Distributing pxh-chrome
-1. Run `gulp` to compile your local version of `pxh-chrome` to your `/dist` folder
+1. Run `gulp` to compile your local version of pxh-chrome to your `/dist` folder
-  * The files at `/dist` contain the compiled, concatenated and minified HTML, CSS and JavaScript for `pxh-chrome`
+  * The files at `/dist` contain the compiled, concatenated and minified HTML, CSS and JavaScript for pxh-chrome
-1. Run `gulp serve:dist` to test your distribution version of `pxh-chrome` for any last-minute bugs
+1. Run `gulp serve:dist` to test your distribution version of pxh-chrome for any last-minute bugs
-  1. At this point you might want to test your local version of `pxh-chrome` in your local version of `ui-app-hub`
+  1. At this point you might want to test your local version of pxh-chrome in your local version of ui-app-hub
-  1. In your local `pxh-chrome` folder, type `bower link` to create a local symlink for `pxh-chrome`
+  1. In your local pxh-chrome folder, type `bower link` to create a local symlink for pxh-chrome
-  1. In your local `ui-app-hub` folder, type `bower link pxh-chrome` to tell `ui-app-hub` to use _your local modified version_ of `pxh-chrome` rather than the version listed on `ui-app-hub`'s `bower.json` file
+  1. In your local ui-app-hub folder, type `bower link pxh-chrome` to tell ui-app-hub to use _your local modified version_ of pxh-chrome rather than the version listed on ui-app-hub's `bower.json` file
-  1. In your local `ui-app-hub` folder, run `gulp` (or `node app.js` or `nodemon`) to start your local App Hub
+  1. In your local ui-app-hub folder, run `gulp` (or `node app.js` or `nodemon`) to start your local App Hub
-  1. Preview your changes to your local `ui-app-hub` and local `pxh-chrome` at [http://localhost:3000](http://localhost:3000)
+  1. Preview your changes to your local ui-app-hub and local pxh-chrome at [http://localhost:3000](http://localhost:3000)
-  1. If anything looks broken, keep modifying your local `ui-app-hub` and `pxh-chrome` until it looks right
+  1. If anything looks broken, keep modifying your local ui-app-hub and pxh-chrome until it looks right
-1. If everything looks good, bump your local version of `pxh-chrome`, tag it as a release, and push it to GitHub (remember to push your `--tags` too!)
+1. If everything looks good, bump your local version of pxh-chrome, tag it as a release, and push it to GitHub (remember to push your `--tags` too!)
-1. Update the `bower.json` in your local version of `ui-app-hub` to reference your latest version of `pxh-chrome`
+1. Update the `bower.json` in your local version of ui-app-hub to reference your latest version of pxh-chrome
-1. Run `bower install` to install the version of `pxh-chrome` that you just pushed to GitHub
+1. Run `bower install` to install the version of pxh-chrome that you just pushed to GitHub
 1. Fire up your local App Hub
-1. If everything looks good, commit your changes to `ui-app-hub` and push them to GitHub
+1. If everything looks good, commit your changes to ui-app-hub and push them to GitHub